phipsgabler/guitarsongbook/README.md

 This document class is a wrapper above the [`songs` package](http://songs.sourceforge.net/) for setting song books.
 It basically extends some existing commands from there and provides some "combinators" for setting things I often use, like instrumental solos, and mainly intended to be used to set songs with chords for guitar.

-Furthermore, it uses memoir to do some typographic improvements and relieves you from loading all packages "by hand".
+Furthermore, it puts everything into its own document class, which uses memoir to do some typographic improvements, and relieves you from loading all packages "by hand".

 For specific information, have a look at the [examples directory](./examples), or better yet, [the source](./guitarsongbook.cls).